Storage, Sync and Sharing

 How does the second device learn which is the most recent file?
 What if multiple devices propose transactions at the same time?
 That is the responsibility of the Fireproof metadata endpoint, which also manages the encryption keys used for storage.

-Sync connections enable databases on both ends to share updates.
+Sync connections enable ledgers on both ends to share updates.
 Clients are designed to automatically merge these remote updates when they are connected.
 In scenarios where multiple devices or users are connected, they will all have access to the same shared data.

 Optimal synchronization is achieved when the process is swift.
 Therefore, most connectors utilize a real-time data channel.
 While key-value storage can suffice, the most efficient connectors operate some form of cloud processing endpoint.